MohanadMetrash/Water-Segmentation-with-Multispectral-Satellite-Imagery/README.md

 While the initial transfer learning approach offered a marginal improvement, **fine-tuning the ResNet50 encoder provided a significant 2.6% boost in IoU**, demonstrating its ability to adapt learned features to the specific domain of multispectral satellite imagery.

-## How to Run

-This project is designed to be run in a **Google Colab** environment.

-1.  **Data Setup in Google Drive:**
-    -   Download the dataset `Water Segmentation.zip`.
-    -   Upload it to your Google Drive at the following path: `MyDrive/Cellula Technology/Water Segmentation/Water Segmentation.zip`.
-    -   The notebook is configured to automatically mount your drive and extract the dataset to the correct location.

-2.  **Open in Google Colab:**
-    -   Upload the `water_segmentation_using_multispectral_and_optical_data.ipynb` file to your Google Colab instance.
-    -   Ensure the runtime is set to use a **GPU accelerator** for faster training (`Runtime` -> `Change runtime type` -> `GPU`).

-3.  **Execute the Notebook:**
-    -   Run the cells in order.
-The notebook will automatically install dependencies, load and clean the data, and proceed with model training and evaluation.

 ## Project Workflow